 Some of the mechanisms listed below are essential elements to ensure perpetual trading works.

 The primary purpose of the funding rate is to prevent significant price discrepancies between perpetual futures and the underlying spot market.
-When the perpetual futures price deviates substantially from the spot price, the funding rate comes into play.
-It incentivizes traders to take positions that counteract the current market trend, thereby reducing the price gap.
+When the perpetual futures price deviates substantially from the spot price, the funding rate comes into play to help bring the prices back into alignment by incentivizing traders to take positions that counteract the current market trend, thereby reducing the price gap.

 The funding rate can be either positive or negative.

 - A positive funding rate occurs when the perpetual trades above the spot price.
-In this case, long position holders pay a fee for short positions.
+In this case, long position holders pay a fee for short positions; by imposing additional funding charges on the long position holders, it encourages people to factor in the additional cost and potentially long less or even go short if the funding rate is very high.

 - A negative funding rate occurs when the perpetual trades below the spot price.
-Here, short position holders pay a fee to long position holders.
+Here, short position holders pay a fee to long position holders; opposite to a positive funding rate, a negative funding rate may encourage people to short less, and hence removing some of the selling pressure to allow the futures prices to return increase back to the level of the index price.

 Funding rates can help you execute perpetual trades more optimally.
 Learn how here.